kinostl/custbot/README.md

 You can make a sheet named `discord_config` and customize entities with templates, and colors.
 The `discord_config` sheet needs a required column named `name`, an optional one named `template`, and an optional one named `color`.

+Using a template relays only the name and formatted template to the embed.

 If an entity has a column named `image`, it will relay that image to the embed. `thumbnail` will similarly do the same thing. `url` will relay the url to the embed in the url spot.

 `>refresh`